 - The PCP Station.
 A PlayStation Portable lookalike with Xbox buttons that's named after a drug.
 It comes with "Street Overlord" and "Super Mary".
 Also, "Chanticleer Hegemony".

-- The Power Player Super Joy: A Famicom clone shaped like an N64 controller and the second controller is a Sega Genesis controller.
+- The Power Player Super Joy is a Famiclone shaped like an N64 controller.
+The second controller is a Sega Genesis controller.

 - There's also a Famiclone Vii.